antscloud/clineup/README.md

 It is a Rust-based CLI utility aimed at providing pragmatic programmable media rearrangement.

+Inspired by [Elodie](https://github.com/jmathai/elodie) but with some extra-features :

+- Multiple reverse geocoding API
+- Multiple variables fallback
+- Ability to Copy / Move or Symlink
+- Written in Rust

 ```sh
 Clineup
 Utility tool for organizing media